the-petaverse/petaVerse-Curruculum/Content.md

-## Intermediate HTML Concepts
-    - Introduction
-    - Emmet
-    - SVG
-    - Tables

-## Intermediate CSS Concepts
-    - Default Styles
-    - CSS Units
-    - More Text Styles
-    - More CSS Properties
-    - Advanced Selectors
-    - Positioning
-    - CSS Functions
-    - Custom Properties
-    - Browser Compatibility
-    - Frameworks and Preprocessors

-## Forms
-    - Form Basics
-    - Form Validation
-    - Project: Sign-up Form

-## Grid
-    - Introduction to Grid
-    - Creating a Grid
-    - Positioning Grid Elements
-    - Advanced Grid Properties
-    - Using Flexbox and Grid
-    - Project: Admin Dashboard

-## CSS Foundations
-    - CSS Foundations
-    - Inspecting HTML and CSS
-    - The Box Model
-    - Block and Inline

-## Flexbox
-    - Introduction to Flexbox
-    - Growing and Shrinking
-    - Axes
-    - Alignment
-    - Project: Landing Page

-## JavaScript Basics
-    - Fundamentals Part 1
-    - Fundamentals Part 2
-    - JavaScript Developer Tools
-    - Fundamentals Part 3
-    - Problem Solving
-    - Understanding Errors
-    - Project: Rock Paper Scissors
-    - Clean Code
-    - Installing Node.js
-    - Fundamentals Part 4
-    - DOM Manipulation and Events
-    - Revisiting Rock Paper Scissors
-    - Project: Etch-a-Sketch
-    - Fundamentals Part 5
-    - Project: Calculator

-## The Back End
-    - Introduction to the Back End
-    - Introduction to Frameworks

-## Conclusion
-    - Choose Your Path Forward
+## Overview
+Make your websites dynamic and interactive with JavaScript!
+You'll create features and stand-alone applications.
+This module includes projects where you will learn how to manipulate the DOM, use object-oriented programming principles, and build single page applications with React.

+## Introduction
+    - How this course will work
+    - A quick review

+## Organizing your JavaScript Code
+    - Organizing your JavaScript Code Introduction
+    - Objects and Object Constructors
+    - Project: Library
+    - Factory Functions and the Module Pattern
+    - Project: Tic Tac Toe
+    - Classes
+    - ES6 Modules
+    - Webpack
+    - Project: Restaurant Page
+    - OOP Principles
+    - Project: Todo List

+## JavaScript in the Real World
+    - Linting
+    - Dynamic User Interface Interactions
+    - Form Validation with JavaScript
+    - What is ES6?

+## Asynchronous JavaScript and APIs
+    - JSON
+    - Asynchronous Code
+    - Working with APIs
+    - Async and Await
+    - Project: Weather App

+## A Bit of Computer Science
+    - A Very Brief Intro to CS
+    - Recursive Methods
+    - Project: Recursion
+    - Common Data Structures and Algorithms
+    - Project: Linked Lists
+    - Project: Binary Search Trees
+    - Project: Knights Travails

+## Testing JavaScript
+    - Testing Basics
+    - Project: Testing Practice
+    - More Testing
+    - Project: Battleship

+## Intermediate Git
+    - A Deeper Look at Git
+    - Using Git in the Real World

+## React JS
+    - React Introduction
+    - State and Props
+    - Handle Inputs and Render Lists
+    - Project: CV Application
+    - Lifecycle Methods
+    - Hooks
+    - Project: Memory Card
+    - Router
+    - React Testing Part 1
+    - React Testing Part 2
+    - Project: Shopping Cart
+    - Advanced Concepts

+## JavaScript and the Backend
+    - Using BaaS For Your Back End
+    - Project: Where's Waldo (A Photo Tagging App)

+## Finishing Up with JavaScript
+    - Project: JavaScript Final Project
+    - Conclusion